Frequently asked questions

 The final EIS, issued in December 2008, was prepared following the requirements of the National Environmental Policy Act of 1969, and it recommended Kansas as the preferred NBAF location.
 The DHS record of decision to build NBAF in Kansas was signed on January 12, 2009 and it was published in the Federal Register on January 16, 2009; the last week of the Bush administration.

 The project was reviewed by the Obama administration, and the decision to locate NBAF in Kansas on the merits was affirmed by Secretary of Homeland Security Janet Napolitano during her visit to Kansas State University in February 2009.

 Site preparation began in 2010 and was completed in 2012, after which construction began on the central utility plant in 2013.
 Design of the laboratory was completed and laboratory construction began in 2015 with an anticipated 5-year timeline for completion.
 It is expected the NBAF will be operational by 2022-2023.

 Facility design has been completed with plans for laboratory construction to begin in 2015.
 The central utility plant is under construction.
 It is expected the NBAF will be operational by 2022-2023.

 Each site underwent a 15-month-long process to prepare an environmental impact statement or EIS, an extremely thorough and technical review.
 This process was led by the U.S. Department of Homeland Security and considered environmental and ecological effects, as well as the overall viability of the site locations.

 Were there opportunities for public input?

 Yes.
-In compliance with the National Environmental Policy Act, there were extensive opportunities for public comment and involvement, including at public meetings organized by the U.S. Department of Homeland Security in Manhattan, Kansas, in August 2007 and July 2008.
+In compliance with the National Environmental Policy Act of 1969, there were extensive opportunities for public comment and involvement.
+These include public meetings organized by the U.S. Department of Homeland Security in Manhattan, Kansas, in August 2007 and July 2008.
 Public input also was welcomed via phone, email and mail, and all comments on the environmental impact statement were considered before the record of decision was issued.